Danish Swedish Farmdog

-FORELEGS - The legs are straight and parallel to one another.
+The legs are straight and parallel to one another.
 They are set rather wide apart due to the development of the chest.
 The length of the legs from elbow to ground is one-half the height at the withers.
 The pasterns are strong and springy.

 Faults: Narrow in front.
 Low on legs.

 The body is compact, with good substance.
 In proportion, it is slightly longer than tall in a ratio of 10:9.
 The chest is long, deep and roomy.
 The ribs are very well sprung.
 The forechest is well-defined.
 The loin is short, broad and slightly arched, and the croup is slightly rounded.
-Belly is only
+Belly is only slightly tucked up.

 Faults: Elegant general appearance.
 Lack of depth of body.
 Flat or short ribcage.
 Steep croup.